sectrean/di-kit/README.md

 ## Feature Ideas

-- Implement `di.Lazy[Service any]` to inject a lazily-resolvable service.
+- Use `di.Lazy[Service any]` to inject a lazily-resolvable service.
 	Can be used to avoid creation if service is never needed.
 Or to get around dependency cycles in a simpler way than injecting `di.Scope`.
+- Add `dicontext.WithoutScope(context.Context)` to remove/hide a scope from child contexts.
 - Track child scopes to make sure all child scopes have been closed.
 	What do we do in this case?
 Close the child container(s)?
 Return an error?
 - Allow retrying `Resolve` if an error was returned.
 Normally the first error would be cached for singleton or scoped dependencies.
 Subsequent attempts to resolve the service will return the error.
 However, there may be some cases where you would want to be able to retry the constructor function.